You Are a Collector: Stories from Saratoga’s Most Interesting Collectors

 Nuzzled in-between two screens of Tim Davis’ intricate exhibit, nine collectors — from Skidmore and the surrounding Saratoga area — told stories about their most prized collections, allowing part of their lives be characterized from just one hobby.
 Here are only some of the stories from all of the amazing collectors.

-On Oct.
-30, Davis begin with a story about the first time he collected something.
-As a child, David was fascinated with dinosaurs and discovered that a tree on the street he used to live on was from the same time.
-So, he simply collected the leaves.
+Davis began with a story about the first time he collected something.
+As a child, Davis was fascinated with dinosaurs and discovered that a tree on the street he used to live on was from the same time.
+He simply collected the leaves.
 But what mattered was the meaning those leaves carried with him.
 His story encompassed why people are in love with collecting the smallest things; every item holds a specific meaning to someone out there.

 One by one, Davis himself introduced each collector.
 First up was Brittany Watts ‘20.
 Watt’s story was a big crowd pleaser.
 She recounted her troubling teenage years, and how she would often make up stories in her head about what she wanted to believe.
 But she realized this was inhibiting her from connecting with people, and began devoting herself to “working on letting go of her collection of fantasies in her head.”